johlju/PublishCodeCovCoverage/README.md

 2. Provide your Codecov token either as an environment variable `CODECOV_TOKEN` or as an input parameter `codecovToken`.
 3. Configure the task with the proper build and test result folder paths.

+>[!IMPORTANT]: Mark CODECOV_TOKEN as a secret to avoid log exposure.
+Note that secret pipeline variables are not exposed to pull requests from forks.

 Here is an example of an Azure Pipeline YAML configuration:

 ```yaml